-On July 1, 2019, the Company recognized a right of use asset and lease obligations of \$24,164 using an incremental borrowing rate of 10.43% related to the long-term lease of the exploration camp in Fotadrevo, Madagascar.
-As of June 30, 2022, the exploration camp lease had a remaining term of 12 months.
+• On July 1, 2019, the Company recognized a ROU asset and lease obligation of \$24,164 using an incremental borrowing rate of 10.43% for the exploration camp located in Fotadrevo, Madagascar.
+The lease is payable monthly in Ariary and as of March 31, 2023, had a remaining term of 3 months.
+The lease is not expected to be renewed due to completion of the Molo mining camp.